Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

+The tensor reduction is traditionally the step which increases the number of terms in the amplitude most, therefore we inserted Step 2 before and Step 4 after the tensor reduction to keep the number of terms as small as possible at all times.

-In preparation for Step~3 (Tensor Reduction) several simplifications are carried out: Firstly, the limit~\mbox{$p^2\to 0$} is applied.
+Several simplifications are carried out in Step~2: Firstly, the limit~\mbox{$p^2\to 0$} is applied.
 This limit is part of the approximation employed here and moreover admits closed-form expressions (logs and dilogs) for the two-loop integrals.
-Secondly, simplifications are done in particular on the ubiquitous sfermion mixing matrix elements\footnote{ The \Code{USf} actually carry two more indices for sfermion type and generation: \Code{USf[$i$,$j$,$t$,$g$]}, which we suppress here.} $U_{ij}\equiv\Code{USf[$i$,$j$]}$ $(i, j = 1, 2)$.
-Products are substituted as

-which makes it a lot simpler to exploit unitarity: the relation $U U^\dagger = \unity$, for example, directly leads to $\Code{UCSf[1,1]} = \Code{UCSf[2,2]}$ and $\Code{UCSf[1,2]} = \Code{UCSf[2,1]}$.
-A subtle technical aspect is that not all unitarity relations could even be formulated as definitions for the \Code{USf} (being too `deep' for Mathematica's UpValues) and applying them as rules would not work reliably since Mathematica has no particular incentive to arrange the \Code{USf} in just the way to make the match.